 When Blauer was founded in Boston in 1936, as a supplier of high-quality clothing for the USA armed forces and Police & Fire Departments, its founders could not have imagined that at the turn of the next century their company would be a global fashion brand.

-That was the vision of FGF Industry, a family-run Italian clothing business with a rich heritage in fashion.
-Its forward-thinking owner Enzo Fusco, saw an opportunity to take Blauer international, by retaining the DNA of the Blauer brand, and re-imagining it as fashion apparel for a worldwide market.
+Its forward-thinking owner Enzo Fusco, saw a scalability opportunity to take Blauer international, by retaining the DNA of the Blauer brand, and re-imagining it as fashion apparel for a worldwide market.

-By 2011 Blauer was operating 4 flagship stores across Italy and the Czech Republic.
-Business was booming but, in-keeping with their tradition of innovation, the company realised that they needed to build their online presence if they were going to continue to grow.
+By 2011 Blauer was operating 4 flagship stores across Italy and the Czech Republic and the company soon realised that they needed to build their online presence if they were going to continue to grow.

 "We monitor customer reviews all the time, and constructive comments have allowed us to shape how we deliver a great online experience.
 They have also had an impact on our future collections and helped to improve our product descriptions.
 Most importantly, this has been a big factor in increasing our engagement and conversion rates.”

 Blauer needed an international commerce platform that would work with its global vision: multiple currencies, tax rates and languages.
 “Within 24 hours you can get your site live in a foreign language.”

 In January 2016, Blauer launched a combined SEO and AdWords campaign to drive growth in the lucrative German market.
 By optimising the German website, it saw a marked increase in traffic and AdWords activity contributed to a 30% growth.

 Germany now represents 30% of Blauer’s market and it is the combination of online and offline (Blauer can be found in 250 German stores) that has helped build this scalable growth strategy.